rfarenhorst/starter-academic/content/home/training.md

 ---
 {{< gallery >}}

-A lecture or keynote presentation by Rik usually lasts an hour.
+A lecture or keynote presentation by me usually lasts an hour.
 However, sometimes there is a need for a longer duration or more intensive interaction.
 Then a workshop or training is probably a better alternative.
 Workshops usually last 2 to 3 hours and are designed together with the client to give best results.

-Rik can also be booked for providing a 1 or 2-day training (online or on-premise).
+I can also be booked for providing a 1 or 2-day training (online or on-premise).
 Tailor-made in-company variations (e.g. half a day per month for six months in a row) are possible as well.
 Please [get in touch](#contact) to discuss the possibilities!

-Typical subjects Rik provides workshops and trainings on include digital leadership, creating high-performance organizations, organizational and digital transformation, Agile & DevOps (at scale), and (enterprise) IT architecture.
-Rik is also a founding member, courseware developer and, certified master trainer of the DevOps Agile Skills Association (DASA).
+Typical subjects I provide workshops and trainings on include digital leadership, creating high-performance organizations, organizational and digital transformation, Agile & DevOps (at scale), and (enterprise) IT architecture.
+I am also a founding member, courseware developer and, certified master trainer of the [DevOps Agile Skills Association (DASA)](https://www.devopsagileskills.org/).